Blowup algebras of determinantal ideals in prime characteristic: -split filtrations

 Since $(2)\Rightarrow (3)$ is clear, it remains to show the implication $(3)\Rightarrow (1)$.
 We consider the natural inclusion $\iota:R^{1/p}\to R^{1/p^e}$ and set $\phi:= \phi_e\circ\iota$.
 We note that, $\iota\big( (I_{np+1})^{1/p}\big)\subseteq (I_{np^e+p^{e-1}})^{1/p^e}\subseteq (I_{np^e+1})^{1/p^e}$.
 As a consequence we have that for every $n\in \NN$, and the result follows. \end{proof}

-For ideals in a regular ring $R$, we state an effective criterion for $F$-purity of filtrations analogous to the classical one by Fedder \cite{FedderFputityFsing}. \begin{proposition} Assume Setup \ref{setupFpure} with $R$ regular.
+For ideals in a regular ring $R$, we state an effective criterion for $F$-split filtrations analogous to the classical one by Fedder \cite{FedderFputityFsing}. \begin{proposition} Assume Setup \ref{setupFpure} with $R$ regular.
 In the graded case, we further assume that $R_0$ is a field, so that $\m=R_+$.
-We have that $\II=\{I_n\}_{n\in \NN}$ is an $F$-pure filtration if and only
+We have that $\II=\{I_n\}_{n\in \NN}$ is an $F$-split filtration if and only

 \end{proposition} \begin{proof} Since $R$ is regular, we can pick the trace $\Phi$, which is a generator of $\Hom_R(R^{1/p},R)$ as a free $R^{1/p}$-module described, see Remark \ref{Trace}.
 Then, for $f\in R$ and $\phi:=f^{1/p} \cdot \Phi=\Phi(f^{1/p}-)$ we have $\phi\big((I_{np+1})^{1/p}\big)\subseteq I_{n+1}$ for every $n\in \NN$ if and only if